hamfat/hamfat.github.io/_pages/about.md

 News
 ===
+* August 2021.
+Abstract of my PhD Thesis was published in the <a href="http://nzmathsoc.org.nz/downloads/newsletters/NZMSnews142_Aug2021.pdf?t=1630274000"> NZMS</a> newsletter.
 * July 2021.
 I received a Travel Award in the form of a registration waiver for the <a href="https://www.siam.org/conferences/cm/conference/an21"> SIAM Annual Meeting (AN21)</a>.
 * June 2021. <a href="http://schedule.smb2021.org/NEUR/NEUR-PS03-NEUR-3.html">Poster presentation</a> at the <a href="https://www.smb2021.org/home">SMB 2021 Annual Meeting</a>.
 * June 2021. <a href="https://twitter.com/SofTMech/status/1400117375538761735">Poster presentation</a> at the <a href="http://www.softmech.org/events/headline_791379_en.html">5th SofTMech Soft Tissue Modelling workshop</a>.